 During Reconstruction, the period following the Civil War, Southern states enacted Black codes that restricted the kinds of work Black people could do and required them to sign labor contracts with landowners.
 The penalty for refusing to sign or complete a contract was beating, arrest and unpaid labor.
 Those who were arrested were often sent to labor camps where they were treated as enslaved people.

-By the 1880s, segregation laws, called Jim Crow laws, expanded, limiting where Black people could go, where they could live, and their access to services and resources.
-White water fountains, restrooms, building entrances and waiting areas were off limits to Black people.
+By the 1880s, segregation laws, called Jim Crow laws, expanded, limiting where Black people could go, where they could live and their access to services and resources.
+Black people weren't allowed to use white water fountains, restrooms, building entrances and waiting areas.
 Black people also couldn't live in white neighborhoods or attend white schools.

 Meanwhile, white landowners continued to amass wealth and pass it on to their heirs.